Skip to content

 • Low Stress Living

-Obviously, although I professed to want the items on the second list, my spending reflected what was more important to me.
+Although I professed to want the items on the second list, my spending reflected what was more important to me.

 Today, things are much different.
 My spending is both intentional and aligned with my values.
 Of course, it’s easier now since I’ve had a long career, paid off debt and achieved a modest level of financial security.
+As a widower who has no dependents it is admittedly much easier to control my spending.

 My spending did not start to align with my values until I was introduced to the idea that I could pay off my debts from a Dave Ramsey radio show around 2008.
 Up until that point, I always assumed I would work until I dropped dead and that I would most likely die with huge amounts of debt.